Youngstown station (Baltimore and Ohio Railroad)

-Youngstown is a former passenger railroad station in Youngstown, Ohio.
+Youngstown station is a former passenger railroad station in Youngstown, Ohio.
 The station is on the ex Baltimore and Ohio Railroad, and was a B&O passenger station for most of the twentieth century.
 The station was built in 1905 and operated as a passenger station until 1971, when the B&O yielded passenger train service to Amtrak.
 It was later a passenger station for Amtrak through the 1990s and early 2000s.

 History

 The station was built in 1905 at the cost of $70,000.
 It was located on the southern banks of the Mahoning River.
 This was in contrast to competing stations of the Erie, New York Central and Pennsylvania railroads located in the city's downtown.
 The B&O raised the railroad tracks to the level of the building's second floor after river flooding of the area, which reached an epic level in March 1913.
 In 1926 the company added a freight house.